 These are all things that show a hiring manager that you can be a trusted and valued member of a team.
 Discussing facts like those is far more powerful that declaring yourself to be a “good team player” somewhere else on your CV.
 The key here – SHOW them, don’t TELL them.

-Hopefully this has given you some fresh ideas for writing the Work Experience section of your CV.
+Hopefully this has given you some fresh ideas for writing the Employment History section of your CV.

 This really is an extremely important area of your CV and if you’re changing industries, it’s not an area to shy away from.
 It can definitely sell you and your skills to a hiring manger if written correctly.